derivia/study-notes/notes/PERSONAL-NOTES.md

         - The nodes are called left and right.
         - @TODO: Make a binary tree in C.
         - @TODO: Continue notes about trees.
-    - @TODO: Different tree and their uses.
+    - @TODO: Add notes about different tree and their uses.
 - [ ] Graphs

 ## Algorithms